ppenichet/AI_Knowledge/README.md

 ## How is it used?
 It may be used to fix the way questions are asked and clear the misunderstanding of wrong-asked questions.
-It also can improve the way professors.
+It also can improve the way professors use words.

 ## Data sources and AI methods
 Database of all the main words contained in the most wrong-answered questions